Board Members, Appointed Officers, Volunteers and their Departments

 We will update this page as and when any further information is available.

-Board Appointed Treasurer - Linda Kjerulf
+Appointed Treasurer Linda Kjerulf

-Paid Appointed Secretary - Margherita Matera
+Appointed Secretary Margherita Matera

 volunteers